Primerica Canada Reviews

 While I love term life insurance, I like to see a little bit more information about the policies.

 They rely solely on the concept that term works for most people most of the time.
-They consider themselves to be the first company to support the statement “buy term and invest the difference”.
+Primerica was the first company to support the statement “buy term and invest the difference”.

 Why is this a problem?